A four week course on Improvisation (on the ukulele) for Intermediate players

 Homework

-Please record yourself doing an improvisation on a diatonic song (of your choice) using the harmonised scale in places OR a song in a minor key using the minor pentatonic scale.
+Please record yourself doing an improvisation on a diatonic song (of your choice) and try using both the major and relative minor pentatonic scales.
+Do you think you can add a little bit of harmonised scale in too?
 Submit it to the Facebook Group where your fellow Zookulelians will give you constructive feedback.

 Review of Expressive Techniques